williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 28 December 2024
 * "*The colder the winter, the more open the cherry blossoms.
 The same is true for people.
-Without suffering and troubles, it is difficult to have great development and will not grasp true happiness.*" - Inamori Kazuo
+Without suffering and troubles, it is difficult to have great development and will not grasp true happiness.*" - Inamori Kazuo<br/><br/>
+* "*A clear and pure mind can feel positive energy, while a selfish heart sees complexity and chaos.*" - Inamori Kazuo

 ## 27 December 2024
 * "*If you improve performance of something that is not a constraint, you improve nothing.*" - Eliyahu M. Goldratt